AshishRangra/owasp-juice-shop-security-testing/README.md

 - Practical use of Burp Suite

 ## Disclaimer
-This project was performed in a legal lab environment (OWASP Juice Shop) for educational and learning purposes only.
+This project was performed in a legal lab environment (OWASP Juice Shop) for learning SQL injection only.